 - Online courses: Platforms like Teachable and Udemy enable course creation with just expertise and a computer

-- E-books and guides: Self-publishing through Amazon KDP requires no inventory or upfront printing costs
+- E-books and guides: Self-publishing through Amazon KDP requires no inventory or upfront printing costs.
+Heppe Smith Publishing helps first-time authors get launched on KDP without the usual formatting and listing headaches

 - Software and apps: No-code platforms allow non-programmers to build profitable applications